Some products – such as nuts, chips, and other free-flowing foods – move very easily through a production process.

 The dimpled texture creates less surface area for the products to stick to throughout the packaging process.
 Depending on how well the product flows, it may also be advisable to make additional modifications – such as tilted feed pans or a spinning cone accessory – to the multi-head scale used.

 In general, multi-head weighers are fast and more accurate than linear scales.
-But when dealing with stickier product, the concept of clumping creates a potential for overweights in a linear scale.
+But when dealing with stickier product – from gummy vitamins to cannabis edibles – the concept of clumping creates a potential for overweights in a linear scale.

 In a linear weigher, product is metered out at a higher rate of speed for most of the target weight, and then dribbled in for the remaining portion.
 That faster “bulk” fill accounts for anywhere between 70-90 percent of the target weight, depending on the fill amount and the flow characteristics of the product.